xiaoxianyu-office/mm/Skills/Targeters/Location.md

 ## Description
-Targets the specified coordinates in the caster's world
+Targets the specified coordinates in a world

 ## Attributes